 While that sounds fairly absolute, there are a few exceptions to the SHAFT rule.
-For example, a bar owner could still send text messages about happy hour specials, but those must be sent on a dedicated toll-free number with an age-gate that prevents anyone younger than 21 years old from signing up.
+For example, a bar owner could still send text messages about happy hour specials, but those must send through a dedicated toll-free number with an age-gate that prevents anyone younger than 21 years old from signing up.

 Learn more about restricted content in SMS text messaging campaigns for text compliance.